-Hazard Rating Hig gh Risk Low Risk Need More Info Not Applicable Yes No Need More Info Not Applicable FACTORS Windstorms are more likely to occur where high winds have occurred in the past.
+Hazard Rating gh Risk 🗌 Need More 🔲 Not 🔲 Info Applicable Yes No Need More Info Not Applicable FACTORS Windstorms are more likely to occur where high winds have occurred in the past.
 Has your community previously experienced windstorms?
 Windstorms may occur in conjunction with thunderstorms.
 Are thunderstorms known to occur in or near your community?
 Windstorms are likely to occur in flat, wide-open areas.
 Is your community located in a prairie or plain landscape?
-Easterr Scientists have observed that while the overall number of windstorms around the Eastern Seaboard have slightly decreased, the frequency of intense storms has increased.
+Scientists have observed that while the overall number of windstorms around the Eastern Seaboard have slightly decreased, the frequency of intense storms has increased.
 Is your community along the Eastern Seaboard?
+Have Traditional Knowledge holders identified noticeable changes in the number, frequency or intensity of windstorms?